Responsible Pet Ownership

 - Strays - Unowned cats are a significant source of nuisance in the community.
-Council strongly encourages people to either be a responsible owner and take the cat in or take it to the RSPCA refuge.
-If your neighbour has a roaming cat you can notify them with this letter.
+Council strongly encourages people to either be a responsible owner and take the cat in or take it to the animal care and adoption centre.
+If your neighbour has a roaming cat, you can notify them with this letter.

 - Are you a cat breeder, hobbyist, fosterer or own multiple cats?
 Council is now actively engaging all owners within the Townsville City Council region to ensure that the relevant approvals are in place in accordance with Local Law No. 2 (Animal Management) 2011.
 Read our fact sheet for more information.

 - Barking - All dogs bark, but some barking dogs become a real neighbourhood nuisance - greatly reducing the quality of life for their neighbours and increasing neighbourhood tensions.
 Barking dogs is the most common animal behaviour problem Council is asked to deal with.
 Find out about how to manage barking or make a complaint.

 - Fences and confinement - A straying dog causes distress to neighbours and the community.
 Dogs that are not kept safely behind a fence can risk being injured or cause injury to others.
 As a responsible pet owner, it is important that your fence or dog enclosures is:

 - High enough so your dog can't jump over it

 - Low enough so your dog can't dig under it

 - Strong enough so your dog can't push it over, and